squidfingers/starkplayer/README.md

 Parameters:

-* __type:__ The type of media to display (either 'audio', 'video', or 'youtube').
+* __type:__ The type of media to display ('audio', 'video', or 'youtube').
 By default, type will be set to 'youtube' for links or embed code with youtube urls.
 * __width:__ The width of the player.
 Defaults to the width of the content it replaces.
 * __height:__ The height of the player.
 Defaults to the height of the content it replaces.
 * __autoplay:__ Automatically start to play the video.
 Defaults to false.